pennstategeog467/sample-final-submission/README.md

 The `README.md` file is written in a coding language called "Markdown".
 You really don't have to worry about this, but it's just a way to make documents more readable by allowing you to include headers, lists, code snippets, etc.

 For example, writing a line with a single `#` at the start makes that line into a header, like at the top of the page.
-Another example: putting text between ````'s makes them into a different font and heighlighted in gray, which usually means it's an example of code.
+Another example: putting text between back ticks ( ` ) makes them into a different font and heighlighted in gray, which usually means it's an example of code.

 If you want to use markdown, check out this [cheat sheet](https://github.com/sk1418/markdown-cheatsheet), but if not, just type follow the steps above and type normally, it's all good!